 What Are My Options?

-If you're still using Windows 7, you'll start to see pop-up messages reminding you about the end of life.
-Thankfully, you still have some time to decide how you want to proceed to leave Windows 7 behind.
+If you're still using Windows 7, you've probably seen pop-up messages reminding you about the end of life.
+You still have a bit of time to decide how you want to proceed with leaving Windows 7 behind, but you should act quickly to avoid using an outdated operating system.

 Note that we are managing the transition from Windows 7 to Windows 10 for our customers.
 We'll provide custom recommendations on whether you should upgrade or replace certain machines.